Magicwolfes/Magicwolfes/README.md

 - Python Essentials 1 - Issued by Cisco - April 30, 2023
 - Introduction to Cybersecurity - Issued by Cisco - May 01, 2023
 - Computer Hardware Basics - Issued by Cisco - May 04, 2023
+- Cisco Packet Tracer - Issued by Cisco - May 25, 2023
 #
 ### <h3>🐬 Fun Facts</h3>
 - I have a service dog named Zoey, she is a rescue!